huang-feiyu/bustub-lab/README.md

 At first, implement non-concurrency version.
 Then fix time out issue.
 The assignment has indicated that it is too slow might because of lru replacer.

-After fixing time issue, add a big lock to BPI.
+After fixing time issue, add a big lock to BPI. => Fix dead lock issue.